-Male Carriers of BRCA gene alterations
+Male Carriers of BRCA alterations

 Alterations in BRCA genes are most well known for their association with breast or ovarian cancer in women.

 However, men that inherit BRCA gene alterations may also be at risk of cancer.

 The most common cancers that occur in men with BRCA gene alterations include cancer of the male breast, and prostate cancer.
 Men that inherit a BRCA gene alteration may, in turn, pass the alteration on to their children.

 In the video here below, Mr Kilian Walsh explains how BRCA1 and BRCA2 alterations affect male carriers.